Desmond Rebellions: First Desmond Rebellion

 FitzMaurice first attacked the English colony at Kerrycurihy south of Cork city in June 1569, before attacking Cork itself and those native lords who refused to join the rebellion.
 FitzMaurice's force of 4,500 men went on to besiege Kilkenny, seat of the Earls of Ormonde, in July.
 In response, Sidney mobilised 600 English troops, who marched south from Dublin and another 400 landed by sea in Cork.
 Thomas Butler, Earl of Ormonde, returned from London, where he had been at court, and mobilised the Butlers and some Gaelic Irish clans antagonistic to the Geraldines.
 After the failed attempt to take Kilkenny, the rebellion quickly descended into an untidy mopping-up operation.

 Together, Ormonde, Sidney, and Humphrey Gilbert, appointed as governor of Munster, devastated the lands of FitzMaurice's allies in a scorched earth policy.
 FitzMaurice's forces broke up, as individual lords had to retire to defend their own territories.
 Gilbert, a half-brother of Sir Walter Raleigh, was the most notorious for terror tactics, killing civilians at random and setting up corridors of severed heads at the entrance to his camps.

-Sidney forced FitzMaurice into the mountains of Kerry, from where he launched guerrilla attacks on the English and their allies.
+Sidney forced FitzMaurice into the mountains of County Kerry, from where he launched guerrilla attacks on the English and their allies.
 By 1570, most of FitzMaurice's allies had submitted to Sidney.
 The most important, Donal MacCarthy Mór, surrendered in November 1569.
 Nevertheless, the guerrilla campaign continued for three more years.
 In February 1571, John Perrot was made Lord President of Munster.
 He pursued FitzMaurice with 700 troops for over a year without success.
-FitzMaurice had some victories, capturing an English ship near Kinsale and burning the town of Kilmallock in 1571, but by early 1573 his force was reduced to less than 100 men.
+FitzMaurice had some victories, capturing an English ship near Kinsale and burning the town of Kilmallock in 1571, but by early 1573, his force was reduced to less than 100 men.
 FitzMaurice finally submitted on 23 February 1573, having negotiated a pardon for his life.
-However, in 1574, he became landless, and in 1575 he sailed to France to seek help from the Catholic powers to start another rebellion.
+However, in 1574, he became landless, and in 1575, he sailed to France to seek help from the Catholic powers to start another rebellion.